 An assistant disappears down into the bowels of Hackney Road for what seems an interminably long time, leaving me increasingly anxious about my prospects of making that last wash on Bethnal Green Road.
 Near as it is, I still have to go home first and pick up the rugs.

 The guy eventually re-emerges from Hackney Road’s underbelly with my timeless yet current artifact.
-I pay my tenner (yes, it’s that cheap), and scurry off into the night.
-In my fervour (and to be honest, mild discomforture) I haven’t even registered that my trophy trolley is still flat-packed, and that the wheels aren’t even attached.
+I pay my tenner, and scurry off into the night.
+In my fervour I haven’t even registered that my trophy trolley is still flat-packed, and that the wheels aren’t even attached.

-I haven’t got very far with it (under my arm!), when I hear the shop-keeper’s voice reverberating behind me into the darkness:
+I haven’t got very far with it (and probably never would have done), when I hear the shop-keeper’s voice reverberating behind me into the darkness:

 “Would you like me to put the wheels on that for you?”

 “Wheels, ha ha, yes, thanks, that might help!”